Case Interview Practice

 • Calculate the total addressable market (TAM).

-• Summarize your findings clearly.
+• Summarize findings concisely.

 Framework adaptation examples